 Let us consider now a N-cube where an Hamiltonian cycle is removed.
 Let f be the corresponding function.
-The question which remains to be solved is: can we always find b such that $\Gamma{\{b\}}(f)$ is strongly connected?
+The question which remains to solve is: can we always find b such that $\Gamma{\{b\}}(f)$ is strongly connected?

 The answer is indeed positive.
-Furthermore, we have the following results which are stronger than previous ones.
+We furthermore have the following strongest result.